 12. “I sincerely appreciate your help.”

-- Explanation & Nuance: Adding the word “sincerely” lends a layer of formality and seriousness to your appreciation.
-It removes any casualness and reinforces the genuine, heartfelt nature of your thanks.
+- Explanation & Nuance: Adding “sincerely” lends a layer of formality and seriousness, reinforcing the genuine nature of your thanks.

-- When to Use?
-In a thank-you note after a job interview or to a senior colleague who has provided guidance.
+- When to Use: In a thank you note after a job interview or to a senior colleague.

 - Tone: Formal, Sincere, Respectful.